MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Set-Location.md

 ### -StackName

-Specifies the location stack name that this cmdlet makes the current location stack.
+Specifies the existing location stack name that this cmdlet makes the current location stack.
 Enter a location stack name.
 To indicate the unnamed default location stack, type `$null` or an empty string (`""`).

 The `*-Location` cmdlets act on the current stack unless you use the **StackName** parameter to specify a different stack.